millette/gatsby-jsmtl/README.md

 1. Start hacking away by modifying the `src` directory

+## I'm getting 'Undefined is not a function' rendering the Archive page

+Open up node_modules/docpad-plugin-haml/out/haml.plugin.js and change line 22 (the call to haml.render) with the line below:

+  opts.content = haml(opts.content)(templateData);

 ## I'm getting EMFILE errors

 [See here for the reason why and the solution](http://docpad.org/docs/troubleshoot#i-m-getting-emfile-too-many-open-files)